Home PageAbout the ArtWhat's New?Links

 Von Braun-Bonestell Passenger Moonship - 2

 moonship engine repair Space-suited workers change an engine on one of the passenger moonships as it passes 1,075 miles over the Hawaiian Islands.
 The 18 hex-shaped engines in the central cluster are fixed.
 The 12 outer engines swivel to control the ships attitude during burns.
-Solar cells didn’t exist in 1953, when von Braun designed these ships.
+Solar cells didn't exist in 1953, when von Braun designed these ships.
 For electrical power, a mirror (seen here on the strut to the left of the crew sphere) focuses sunlight on a tube filled with liquid mercury, which vaporizes and spin a turbine generator.
 The other strut mounts a communications antenna.
-The file size of this detailed moonship model is almost 20 megabytes.

 Moonship Fleet in Earth Orbit

 moon fleet in orbit The three moonships undergo final checks before they leave for the moon.
-The four spherical white tanks on each ship contain fuel for the outbound trip.
-They drop off after Trans-Lunar Injection (TLI).
-The cylindrical blue tanks contain fuel for landing.
-They stay on the moon.
-The yellow and red tanks on the two passenger ships contain fuel for the return to Earth orbit.
-The cargo ship on the left, which will remain on the moon, carries a cargo pod instead of earth-return tanks.
-This image deliberately resembles a magnificent Chesley Bonestell painting originally published in 1953 in the book Conquest of the Moon.
+The four spherical white tanks on each ship contain fuel and oxidizer for the outbound trip.
+They are discarded after Trans-Lunar Injection (TLI).
+The cylindrical blue tanks contain the propellants used for landing.
+They're left on the moon.
+The yellow and red tanks on the two passenger ships contain the propellants to return the ships to Earth orbit and rendezvous with the Space Station.
+The cargo ship on the left, which will stay on the moon, carries a cargo pod instead of earth-return tanks.

 Midcourse Correction

-landing burn 1 Brief midcourse-correction engine burns adjust the trajectories of two of the three ships of the moonward-bound fleet.
-The white spherical departure tanks are gone, discarded after the ships left low Earth orbit.
 The image of the moon here is from an unknown Internet source.
 Its colors are all wrong--the moon is not brown and tan.
-If I did this scene again, instead of a background picture of the moon I would place a sphere mapped with real lunar texture and bump maps into the scene.
+If I were to do this scene again, instead of a background picture of the moon I would place a sphere mapped with real lunar texture and bump maps into the scene.
 The engine exhaust plumes were the hardest part of creating this image.
 After trying several techniques, I ended up painting them on the background in Micrografx Picture Publisher and then rendering the ships over the plumes.

 Passenger Moonship Landing

-landing burn 2 A passenger moonship, all engines burning and landing legs extended, swings low over the moon on course for touchdown.
 The lunar surface here is a photograph from one of the Apollo missions.
 I retouched it to remove an experiment boom that stuck into the picture from the right.
 I then pasted the lunar surface photo over a star-studded background image.
 Again, I painted the exhaust plume onto the background using Picture Publisher, and then rendered the ship over the flame.

 Lunar Missile Weapon Launch

-ipbm launch Early in the Space Age, some Americans feared the Soviet Union would station nuclear missiles on the moon and hold the nation (or the whole Earth) hostage.
-The fear was not well-founded.
-“Missiles on the moon” was a dumb idea.
-They would have been expensive, inefficient and inaccurate.
-With more than two days warning between missile launch and arrival at Earth, there would have been plenty of time for defensive measures or for a devastating counterstrike.
-But let’s imagine the moon were a military missile base.
-Here’s what an “interplanetary ballistic missile” might look like.
+But let's imagine for a moment the moon were a military missile base.
+Here's what an "interplanetary ballistic missile" might look like.
 These 15-megabyte models are made up of bits and pieces from other models.
-The tanks and antenna come from the passenger moonship, the engine is from the booster upper stage and the five independently targetable nuclear warheads are modified “baby satellites.”
+The tanks and antenna come from the passenger moonship, the engine is from the booster upper stage and the five independently targetable nuclear warheads are modified "baby satellites."
 The background is a retouched NASA Apollo photo.

 Lunar Missile Weapon Warhead Release

-rv release Okay, so it’s a dumb idea.
-But just for grins, let’s say a lunar-based “interplanetary ballistic missile” is launched--target: Earth.
-After a two-day coast period, the vehicle descends at 25,000 miles per hour toward the “enemy” territory far below.
-It’s a MIRV missile, carrying five multiple independently-targetable reentry vehicles.
-As each RV warhead is released, the “bus” maneuvers to a different attitude and velocity vector for the next release.
-This technique can place all five RVs (or, to be precise in this case, “entry” vehicles, or “EVs”) on separate targets.
-Here’s what such an operation might look like.
-One warhead has just been released, and the others will follow in quick succession to detonate in multi-megaton air bursts above enemy cities or military installations.
+rv release Okay, so it's a dumb idea.
+But just for grins, let's say a lunar-based "interplanetary ballistic missile" is launched--target: Earth.
+After a two-day coast period, the vehicle approaches at a speed of 25,000 miles per hour.
+It's a MIRV missile, carrying five multiple independently-targetable reentry vehicles.
+As each RV warhead is released, the "bus" maneuvers to a different attitude and velocity vector for the next release.
+This technique can place all five RVs (or, to be precise in this case, "entry" vehicles, or "EVs") on separate targets.

 Thermonuclear Weapon Cutaway

-The fission trigger primary stage is the sphere in the nose, and the secondary lithium deuteride thermonuclear or “hydrogen” component is the tapered cylinder behind the primary.
-“Radiation implosion,” a concept invented by Drs.
+The fission trigger primary stage is the sphere in the nose, and the secondary lithium deuteride thermonuclear or "hydrogen" component is the tapered cylinder behind the primary.
+"Radiation implosion," a concept invented by physicists Drs.
 Edward Teller and Stanislaw Ulam, purportedly is the method by which the explosion of the fission primary ignites the secondary.
-“Mark 15 Mod 3” was not a real U.S. thermonuclear gravity bomb--I chose that caption purely because such a weapon never really existed (as far as I know).
-Eventually I plan to put this model in a museum scene (based on the National Atomic Museum in Albuquerque, New Mexico).
+Google "Teller-Ulam configuration" and you'll be amazed at what pops up.

 Sprint Anti-Ballistic Missile

 This image shows Sprint in its silo.
-The missile sits on the eject piston, which in turn rests on a ring of springs to cushion the missile from ground shocks.
+The missile sits on the eject piston, which in turn rests on a ring of springs to cushion the missile from ground shocks due to nearby nuclear explosions.
 When the gas generator under the piston fires, the piston shoots up the launch tube (stopping when it hits the piston arrestors at the tube mouth) and the Sprint continues out of the cell, literally blasting through the frangible fiberglass, foam and rubber domed cell closure.
-Tan “wedges” at the missile’s midsection near the second stage fins guide it out the tube.
-The cutaway shroud near the top of the missile is the “foam sock,” an insulating blanket around the guidance section and warhead that keeps the components at operating temperature at all times.
+Tan "wedges" at the missile's midsection near the second stage fins guide it out the tube.
+The cutaway shroud near the top of the missile is the "foam sock," an insulating blanket around the guidance section and warhead that keeps the components at operating temperature at all times.

 Re-Entry Vehicle Cutaway

-rvcut01t.jpg (39575 bytes) This image is another example of trueSpace’s ability to handle detailed “nuts-and-bolts” objects.
-The re-entry vehicle contains the same primary-secondary thermonuclear fission-fusion “physics package” as seen in the gravity bomb image.
-Clustered around the base of the conical RV are pressurized spheres containing propellant for the attitude control and spin-up rocket engines.
-The light-colored object ahead of the warhead is the adaption kit containing the warhead’s safing, arming and fusing circuits.
-The red object in the RV’s nose is the inertial measurement and guidance unit which continuously calculates the position and motion of the RV in space in order to trigger warhead detonation at the optimum point.
-Of course, all of these pieces of hardware and their functions are purely conjectural.
+rvcut01t.jpg (39575 bytes) Here's another example of trueSpace's ability to handle detailed "nuts-and-bolts" objects.
+The re-entry vehicle contains the same primary-secondary thermonuclear fission-fusion "physics package" as seen in the gravity bomb image.
+Around the base of the RV are pressurized spheres containing propellant for the attitude control and spin-up rocket engines.
+The light-colored object in front of the primary is the adaption kit containing the warhead's safing, arming and fusing circuits.
+The red object in the RV's nose is the inertial measurement and guidance unit which continuously calculates the position and motion of the RV in space in order to trigger warhead detonation at the optimum point above the ground over its target.

 Galaxy Planets

-galplant.jpg (15987 bytes) This image is an experiment in the use of Darkling Simulation’s DarkTree Textures software.
+galplant.jpg (15987 bytes) This image is an experiment in the use of Darkling Simulation's DarkTree Textures software.
 A top-of-the-line program that can generate some incredible procedural textures for use in 3D rendering software, DarkTree Textures has a fairly steep learning curve, but it produces results that are well worth the effort required to master it.
-I used DarkTree to create the galactic gas and dust clouds in this image.
-I added the orange-giant sun and some bright stars in Corel PhotoPaint Version 8, then used the resulting image as the background behind two planets (also textured with DarkTrees) rendered in trueSpace 4.3.
-All in all, I'm pretty happy with the result.
-The next step will be to develop DarkTrees for creating detailed terrestrial planets with oceans, land masses and clouds, and a variety of barren moons of different compositions.

 Comments?
 Compliments?
 Complaints?
 Commissions?